Self-Hosting Guide

 Required endpoints:

-/.well-known/atproto-did- Returns your DID for lexicon resolution/client-metadata.json- OAuth client metadata/jwks.json- OAuth signing keys
+/.well-known/atproto-did- Returns your DID for lexicon resolution/oauth-client-metadata.json- OAuth client metadata/jwks.json- OAuth signing keys

 These are automatically served by the backend.